-Even the ancient art of Feng Shui recognises the benefit of good fresh air flowing around a home, so in the smart home era, surely everyone should know just how good their air quality is.
+Even the ancient art of Feng Shui recognizes the benefit of good fresh air flowing around a home, so in the smart home era, surely everyone should know just how good their air quality is.

 Enter the Foobot indoor air quality monitor.
 This white, vented, box is plugged in somewhere around the home and left to monitor the air quality.